ProjektySemestr7/IceCreamApp/README.md

-# icecream_app
+# ice2

-Aplikacja do wyszukiwania lodów.
+A new Flutter project.

 ## Getting Started